-Since 2013 the French-Indian SARAL or Satellite with ARgos and ALtiKa was launched in the same orbit as ENVISAT to continue the altimetric record and to test a new Ka band instrument which has much smaller footprint ALTIKA will measure ocean surface topography with an accuracy of 8 mm, against 2.5 cm on average using conventional altimeters, and with a spatial resolution of 2 km using a higher temporal sampling.
+Since 2013 the French-Indian SARAL or Satellite with ARgos and ALtiKa was launched in the same orbit as ENVISAT to continue the altimetric record and to test a new Ka band instrument which has much smaller footprint.
+ALTIKA will measure ocean surface topography with an accuracy of 8 mm, against 2.5 cm on average using conventional altimeters, and with a spatial resolution of 2 km using a higher temporal sampling.

-Together all the satellites in principle provide an altimetry record for the Arctic ocean which in 2016 is 25 years long.
+Altogether the continuity of altimetry satellites in principle provides a data record for the Arctic Ocean which by 2016 reaches 25 years.

 Returning to the conventional satellites ERS-1/ERS-2 and ENVISAT, there are basically two routes to increase the number of SSH observations in the Arctic Ocean.
 One is the use of more robust radar waveform retrackers tailored to Arctic conditions; the other is a re-evaluation of existing datasets consisting of fine-tuning/tailoring the editing and re-processing of the data within the Arctic Ocean.

-Retracking of the ERS-2 data was applied by Peacock and Laxon (2004) who developed a robust retracker to extract the sea surface height (SSH) in partly ice-covered for the Envisat near 10 years period.
+Retracking of the ERS-2 data was applied by Peacock and Laxon (2004) who developed a robust retracker to extract the sea surface height (SSH) in partly ice-covered areas for the Envisat near 10 years period.
 More recently Armitage et al., (2016) retracked the ENVISAT data using the same method developed for ERS-2.
 At CLS/PML a more sophisticated system in which the data are first classified by ocean surface type in order to separate frozen ocean areas from open water corresponding leads or polynyas and subsequently using new retracking algorithm for each class.

 Cheng and Andersen (2013) realized that standard editing criteria applied by AVISO; PODAAC and in RADS are all fine-tuned for the SLA retrieval in the global oceans.
-By a combination of replacing range and geophysical corrections and fine-tuning editing criterias in the Arctic Ocean, they retrieved between four and ten times as many SLA observations in large part of the interior of the Arctic Ocean without degrading the quality of the data.
+By a combination of replacing range and geophysical corrections and fine-tuning editing criteria in the Arctic Ocean, they retrieved between four and ten times as many SLA observations in large part of the interior of the Arctic Ocean without degrading the quality of the data.
 Hereby they could derive a time-series of Arctic SSH anomalies for 20 years.
-This has recently been updated to 25 years timeseries (Andersen and Piccioni 2016) taking into account 5 additional years of retracked Cryosat-2 SAR altimetry.
+This has recently been updated to a 25 years time-series (Andersen and Piccioni 2016) taking into account 5 additional years of retracked Cryosat-2 SAR altimetry.
 In the following this 25 years dataset called DTU-SSH will be used for various analysis.

 9.2 Mapping the sea ice thickness in the Arctic Ocean